mikke89/RmlUi/readme.md

 RmlUi is the C++ user interface package based on the HTML and CSS standards, designed as a complete solution for any project's interface needs.
 It is a fork of the [libRocket](https://github.com/libRocket/libRocket) project, introducing new features, bug fixes, and performance improvements.

+RmlUi aims at being a light-weight and performant library with its own layouting engine.
+The core library compiles down to fractions of the size it takes to integrate a fully fledged web browser as other libraries do in this space.
+In essence, RmlUi takes your HTML/CSS-like source files and turns them into vertices, indices and draw commands, and then you bring your own renderer to draw them.
+And of course there is full access to the element hierarchy/DOM, event handling, and all the interactivity and customizability you would expect.
+All of this directly from C++, or optionally from scripting languages using plugins.

-RmlUi uses the time-tested open standards XHTML1 and CSS2 while borrowing features from HTML5 and CSS3, and extends them with features suited towards real-time applications.
-Because of this, you don't have to learn a whole new proprietary technology like other libraries in this space.
-Please have a look at the supported [RCSS properties](https://mikke89.github.io/RmlUiDoc/pages/rcss/property_index.html) and [RML elements](https://mikke89.github.io/RmlUiDoc/pages/rml/element_index.html).
+RmlUi is based around the XHTML1 and CSS2 standards while borrowing features from HTML5 and CSS3, and extends them with features suited towards real-time applications.
+Take a look at the [conformance](#conformance) and [enhancements](#enhancements) sections below for details.

 Documentation is located at https://mikke89.github.io/RmlUiDoc/